A

 copy of the Mona Lisa, but only Leonardo da Vinci created the original.)

-It would have been a
+It would have been a process that took

 at least 1000 years, probably 2000.
 Perhaps the crudest boat people,